jozefg/drafts/proof-theory1.md

 The two of these properties combined, local soundness and completeness are how we show that an elimination rule is balanced with its introduction rule.

+If you're more comfortable with programming languages (I am) our local soundness property is equivalent to stating that

+    fst (a, b) ≡ a
+    snd (a, b) ≡ b

+And local completeness is that

+    a ≡ (fst a, snd a)

+The first equations are reductions and the second is expansion.
+These actually correspond the eta and beta rules we expect a programming language to have!
+This is a nice little example of why proof theory is useful, it gives a systematic way to define some parts of the behavior of a program.
+Given the logic a programming language gives rise to we can double check that all rules are locally sound and complete which gives us confidence our language isn't horribly broken.